PrismarineJS/node-minecraft-protocol/doc/README.md

  * stream : a stream to use as connection
  * connect : a function taking the client as parameter and that should client.setSocket(socket) and client.emit('connect') when appropriate (see the proxy examples for an example of use)
+ * hideErrors : do not display errors, default to false

 ## mc.Server(version,[customPackets])